JGohr/Network-Notes/Obsidian/Network Plus Notes/TCP IP.md

-Lightweight Directory Access Protocol | 389 | Used to provide directory services to your network, like AD HTTP Secure (HTTPS) | 443 | Used for secure web browsing using SSL or TLS Server Message Block (SMB) | 445 | Used for windows file and printer sharing services System Logging Protocol (SysLog) | 514 | Used to send logging dta back to a centralized server SMTP TLS | 587 | Secure and encrypted way to send emails LDAPS | 636 | Provides secure directory services
+Lightweight Directory Access Protocol | 389 | Used to provide directory services to your network, like AD HTTP Secure (HTTPS) | 443 | Used for secure web browsing using SSL or TLS Server Message Block (SMB) | 445 | Used for windows file and printer sharing services System Logging Protocol (SysLog) | 514 | Used to send logging data back to a centralized server SMTP TLS | 587 | Secure and encrypted way to send emails LDAPS | 636 | Provides secure directory services
-IMAP over SSL | 993 | Secure and encrpyted way to recieve emails POP3 Over SSL | 995 | Secure and encrypted way to recieve emails Structured Query Language Server Protocol (SQL) | 1433 | Used to comm from a client to a database engine SQLnet Protocol | 1521 | Used for comm from a client to an orocale database MySQL | 3306 | Used for comm from a cleint to the MySQL database engine Remote Desktop Protocol (RDP) | 3389 | Provides graphical remote control of another client or server Session Initiation Protocol (SIP) | 5060, 5061 | Used to init VoIP and video calls
+IMAP over SSL | 993 | Secure and encrypted way to receive emails POP3 Over SSL | 995 | Secure and encrypted way to receive emails Structured Query Language Server Protocol (SQL) | 1433 | Used to comm from a client to a database engine SQLnet Protocol | 1521 | Used for comm from a client to an oracle database MySQL | 3306 | Used for comm from a client to the MySQL database engine Remote Desktop Protocol (RDP) | 3389 | Provides graphical remote control of another client or server Session Initiation Protocol (SIP) | 5060, 5061 | Used to init VoIP and video calls